madhankumarselvaraj/Spring-Annotation-Bean/README.md

 3. @Autowire

 #Notes
 If you want run this code.
-I need these configuration in your system
+You need these configurations
 1. Java 6+..
 2. Springframework,
 3. IDE